Moduli problems for operadic algebras: From FMPs to algebras

 Since $\cat{C}\rt \Bar\PP$ is a quasi-isomorphism between cofibrant left $\base$-modules, the functor \eqref{diag:dualandforget} is naturally equivalent to the functor associated to the universal twisting morphism $\phi^\mm{uni}\colon \Bar\PP\rt \mathscr{P}$.
 It will therefore suffice to prove assertion \ref{it:Disderiv} for $\phi=\phi^\mm{uni}$.
 In this case, consider the Quillen pair

 where the right adjoint takes the trivial $\PP$-algebra (using the augmentation $\mathscr{P}\rt \base$) and $I$ sends a $\PP$-algebra to its module of indecomposables.
-Unraveling the definitions, one sees that there is an isomorphism of chain complexes
+Unraveling the definitions, one sees that there is an isomorphism of $\base$-modules